pydantic/pydantic-extra-types/docs/coordinate.md

 2. `Coordinate` instance format: `Coordinate(latitude=Latitude, longitude=Longitude)`.
 For example: `Coordinate(latitude=41.40338, longitude=2.17403)`.
 3. Shorthand format: `(Latitude)`.
 In this case, the latitude value is specified, and the longitude is set to 0.
 For example: `(41.40338)`.

+The `Latitude` class and `Longitude`` class, which are used to represent latitude and longitude, respectively, enforce the following valid ranges for their values:

-The latitude value should be between -90 and 90, while the longitude value should be between -180 and 180.
+- `Latitude`: The latitude value should be between -90 and 90, inclusive.
+- `Longitude`: The longitude value should be between -180 and 180, inclusive.

 ```py
 from pydantic import BaseModel